maximilien/musings/blogs/cloud_foundry/cf_service_keys.md

 # Service Keys

 As we mentioned the new Service Key feature is added as a new resource which essentially externalizes the old service binding operation, except it does not require an application to be called or manipulated.
-Like other CF Cloud Controller (CC) resources, this one has the typical CRUD operations which we describe and give example of below.
+Like other CF Cloud Controller (CC) resources, this one has the typical CRUD operations (except update, but includes listing) which we describe and give example of below.

 ## Create